cabarius/ToyBox/ToyBox/ReadMe.md

   * Show other Etude info and links
 ### Ver 1.4.1
 * **Important**
   * This release changes where settings for ***gestalt, multiclass, allow level past 20*** state is saved from ToyBox settings to your game save.
 This will **RESET all these settings** to their **DEFAULT** state.
 We provide a way to migrate your settings from legacy ToyBox settings to your current save file.
-Look for it under **Level Up** in the multiclass config area.  **Note** you will need to do this the first time you load any save that you wish to continue using these features.
+Look for it under **Level Up** in the multiclass config area.  **Note** you will need to do this the first time you load any save that you wish to continue using these features and make sure you remember to save after migration.
 * **Multiclasss & Gestalt**
   * Moved save state from settings into Owlcats save file extensions for save files so now your gestalt state will live in your save and never get out of sync due to toybox settings changes
   * Added migration buttons if ToyBox detects that you have old save state in your settings and nothing in the current save.
 Please use these with care.